stackitcloud/stackit-sdk-go/README.md

     - You can create your own RSA key-pair or have the Portal generate one for you.

     **Disclaimer:** as of now, creation of a service account key in the Portal is only available in DEV and QA environments.
-You can use this flow in these environments by using the options `config.WithWithTokenEndpoint` and `config.WithWithJWKSEndpoint` to configure the corresponding endpoints.
+You can use this flow in these environments by using the options `config.WithTokenEndpoint` and `config.WithJWKSEndpoint` to configure the corresponding endpoints.

 2. Save the content of the service account key and the corresponding private key by copying them or saving them in a file.